heng2j/multigrid/HW2.md

 - `entropy` should settle at values below 0.3 for a minimum of 100k final training steps.

 ### Hands-on Experiences on PPO-Specific Hyperparameters
 ***Q.2*** If your baseline agent struggles to achieve the Training Baseline Thresholds, or if there's potential for enhancment, now you are getting the chance to fine-tuning the following PPO-specific parameters discussed in class to improve the performance of your agent.
 You may want to run multiple versions of experinements, so remember to modify `--exp-name` to differentiate between agent configurations.
-For final submitions, pick the top 3 performing or representable results and present the training metrics via screenshots and specify the number of timesteps and policy updates needed to fulfill or surpass the Training Baseline Thresholds.
+For final submissions, pick the top 3 performing or representable results and present the training metrics via screenshots and specify the number of timesteps and policy updates needed to fulfill or surpass the Training Baseline Thresholds.
 (Including links to their videos will be ideal)

 - **gamma**
 - **gae-lambda**